dkeyer/soccer_app/README.md

 Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event) - Created a countdown to the first kickoff of the 14th matchweek

 Visualize data in a graph, chart, or other visual representation of data - Used charts and bar graphs to display the goal data for the teams in a visualization

+Create a form and save the values (on click of Submit button) to an external file  -